Robertfarb/whiteboarding-curriculum/README.md

   * To turn in Algorithms Projects:
     * Zip your solution.
     * Upload on Progress Tracker under Assessments.
+* Watch Heaps and Heapsort Videos to prepare for Pair Algorithms Project
 * **Read a/A's requirements for [sending applications][applying-for-jobs].**
 * Read, from a/A alum Daniel Babiak (Back-end engineer, Paypal), [how to ace front-end vs back-end interviews][babiak-tips]